cryptonetlab/retriev/README.md

 # Protocol Labs - Retrieval Pinning

-Retrieval Pinning is a Protocol designed by CryptoNetLab that allows end users create retrieval deals with a subset of IPFS providers, it leverages on a reliable system of “missed retrieval” penalties that increases the confidence in decentralized storage networks.
+Retrieval Pinning is a Protocol designed by [CryptoNetLab](https://cryptonet.org/) and developed by [YOMI](https://yomi.digital) that allows end users create retrieval deals with a subset of IPFS providers, it leverages on a reliable system of “missed retrieval” penalties that increases the confidence in decentralized storage networks.

 If you want to go deeper on how the protocol works please read our [light paper](./PAPER.md).

-We have now an active deployment on Rinkeby network at [0xBc331A7bEa063DbCE8b3d16F77850B617Bc36cbA](https://rinkeby.etherscan.io/address/0xBc331A7bEa063DbCE8b3d16F77850B617Bc36cbA) and you can interact with the protocol using our dapp at [dapp.pldr.dev](https://dapp.pldr.dev).
+We have now an active deployment on Rinkeby network at [0x5a10221Ba633354C0A06c7dbdeF532598539f489](https://rinkeby.etherscan.io/address/0x5a10221Ba633354C0A06c7dbdeF532598539f489) and you can interact with the protocol at [dapp.onchain.storage](https://dapp.onchain.storage).

-If you want to learn more about the project please visit our [official website](https://pldr.dev).
+If you want to learn more about the project please visit our [official website](https://onchain.storage).
 # Architecture

 The protocol consists of three main elements: